ppizarror/PyMultiDictionary/README.rst

      'The first definition of good in the dictionary is having admirable ...', 'Good may refer to: ▪ Good and evil, the distinction between positiv...')

-Words in English can be also obtained from
-WordNet:
+All methods support other dictionaries, for example, 'wordnet' can be used for english words.

 .. code-block:: python

-    print(dictionary.meaning_wordnet('good'))
+    from PyMultiDictionary import DICT_WORDNET
+    dictionary = MultiDictionary()
+    print(dictionary.meaning('en', 'good', dictionary=DICT_WORDNET))

 Will return: